Table of Contents

 Why is it Important to Score above 700?

-A High GMAT Score above 700 can open doors to the world’s top business schools.
-It shows that you have excellent analytical, verbal, and quantitative skills, which admissions teams highly value.
-Scoring above 700 places you in the top 10% of test-takers worldwide, giving you a competitive edge over other applicants.
-It can also increase your chances of getting scholarships, making your education more affordable.
+A high GMAT score above 700 can open doors to the world’s best business schools.
+It shows strong analytical, verbal, and quantitative skills—qualities top MBA programs value highly.
+Scoring in this range places you among the top 10% of global test-takers, instantly boosting your chances of admission.

 Business School | Average GMAT Score |